GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-take-photos-to-verify-your-identity._en.md

     </div>
   </li>
   <li>
-    Hold your device still while taking the photos.
-It may help to prop your arms on the table to steady yourself.
+    <p>Hold your device still while taking the photos.
+It may help to prop your arms on the table to steady yourself.</p>
     <div class="grid-row grid-gap">
       <div class="tablet:grid-col">
         {%